-Enter the maximum diameters in the sagittal, transverse, and anterior-posterior planes into the calculator to determine the bladder volume.
+Enter the maximum diameters in the sagittal, transverse, and anterior-posterior planes into the calculator to estimate the bladder volume.

 Bladder Volume Formula

-The following formula is used to calculate the bladder volume.
+The following formula is used to estimate bladder volume using an ellipsoid approximation (commonly used in ultrasound calculations).

 Variables: